amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor.md

 The main thing we wanted to know was if we could use the same approach from the physics engine for the Playdate game.
 First I had to translate from C++ to plain C and from [SDL](https://www.libsdl.org/) to the Playdate.
 Second, I wanted to put a lot of polygons on the screen, a couple of balls, and see how the frame rate behaved.

-As you will see in future posts, I don’t need a lot of reasons for starting a new tool, but everything was still up in the air; if performance wasn’t good enough, I would need to go back to the drawing board and find a different way to define the level.
+As you will see in future posts, I don’t need a lot of reasons to start making a new tool, but everything was still up in the air; if performance wasn’t good enough, I would need to go back to the drawing board and find a different way to define the level.

 So I started searching for a UI to make polygons.
 I wanted something simple that would let me define some polygons and ideally set different stats on the polygons to test the physics.